Autoferry/autoferry.github.io/_posts/2020-04-16-maritime-colav-for-ferries.md

 [![telia video]](https://www.youtube.com/watch?time_continue=1&v=FuWedx0oLX4&feature=emb_logo)

-## Proposed Tasks for the 5th year project
+## Proposed tasks for the 5th year project
 * Get familiar with the concepts of the velocity-planner that is described in (Thyri 2019, 2020).
 * Formulate and an approach to expanding the path-time method to an area-time method.
 This will be done with support from the supervisors.
 * Implement the method.
 Start of with the simplest implementation and build from there.
 * Evaluate and show proof of concept of the method through simulations.
 * Write report.

-## Proposed Tasks for the Masters Thesis
+## Proposed tasks for the Masters thesis
 * Continue unfinished project work.
 * Improve method by introducing passenger comfort and COLREGs considerations.
 * Make preparations for and conduct full-scale experiments.